andreasawenlof/pp1-final/README.md

 Wireframes were not used for this particular project

 ## Features
-The page consist of 3 pages:

-An home-page, media sectio and contact section.
+The page consist a home-page, media section, contact section and 404 Error page.

 The whole site is reponsive and works well for all kind of different devices.

+👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/TheQuizArms#Features)

+This section can be used to explain what pages your site is made up of.

+### General features on each page

 ### Favicon
 ![Favicon](assets/favicon/favicon-32x32.png) that represents that it's a music page and more an artist, singer page.

+Favicon exists on every page.

 ### Header / Nav

+This header exist on every page:

 #### Mobile
 ![Header for Mobile Devices](docs/images/header-mobile.png)